Youth Incarceration in the United States

 Negative trends in youth incarceration

-• Young people arrested and referred to court faced the same odds of confinement in 2019 as they did in 2005: one in three.
+• Young people arrested and referred to court faced nearly the same odds of confinement in 2022 as they did in 2005: more than one in four.

 • Public systems still confined more youth for relatively minor offenses than for serious ones.